 All the women in my family make this soup and we all make it slightly different.
-For example my grandmother used to make this soup with a beef shank, which makes it more like a stew; My aunts Shuli and Sara add to their recipe carrots and potatoes, which give it more volume and a mild sweetness.
-My mother makes it without meat or vegetables and still delicious.
-I make it like my mother, vegan but I add two chipotle peppers (smoke-dried jalapeño that are primarily used in Mexican cuisine).
-That takes the soup to another level.
-It gives the soup a deep smoky, meaty flavor.
+For example my grandmother used to make this soup with a beef shank, which makes it more like a stew; My aunts Shuli and Sara add to their recipe carrots and potatoes, which give it more volume and some sweetness.
+My mother makes it without meat or vegetables and it’s still delicious.
+I make it like my mother but I add two chipotle peppers (smoke-dried jalapeño that are primarily used in Mexican cuisine), which gives the soup a deep smoky, meaty flavor.

 - 2 cups tomato juice or 1 large can crushed tomatoes

 - 1 dry bay leaf

 - 4 sprigs of fresh thyme or handful parsley